-- 1. Make sure the parking brake is fully set. - 2.
-Press the clutch pedal to the floor, then put the gearshift lever in the neutral position. - 3.
+- 1. Make sure the parking brake is fully set. - $2.\ {\rm Press}$ the clutch pedal to the floor, then put the gear shift lever in the neutral position. - 3.
 Start the engine, then press the brake pedal and release the parking brake. - 4.
-Move the gearshift lever to 1st gear, then slowly release the clutch pedal while slowly pressing on the accelerator.
+Move the gearshift lever to the desired gear, 1 (First) or R (Reverse), then slowly release the clutch pedal while slowly pressing on the accelerator.

 During each shift, the clutch pedal must be fully depressed to the floor.
-Failure to fully depress the clutch pedal to the floor may cause increased shift efforts, prematurely wear transmission components or damage the transmission.
 Make sure the floor mat is properly positioned so it doesn't interfere with the full extension of the clutch pedal.